-This is the most we have seen of any one island in the Caribean.
+This is the most we have seen of any single island in the Caribean.
 If you don’t know much about Dominica, you should know it’s tiny!
 Not just size, but it is the most undeveloped country in the Carib.
 Unfortunately, I think Dominica has to deal with a lot of issues within the country.
 We saw many buildings which were “donated” by larger countries (China, Japan, and Venezuela), apparently to gain votes for UN policy development.
 However, the infrastructure of Dominica is a real problem.
-Tropical storm Erika last year destroyed many bridges on the west coast and we encountered many washed out and damaged roads.
+Tropical storm Erika in 2015 destroyed many bridges on the west coast and we encountered many washed out and damaged roads.
 The lack of development means that getting running water and electricity is difficult.
 To top it off, freedom of speech and women’s equality lag behind most Caribbean countries.

 BUT, it’s a beautiful country and we found it an excellent home for two weeks.
 It’s not well touristed, which we love, and has a lot of rugged beauty.
 We did see a few cruise ships making the most of their one day in Dominica, including some sailing cruise ships.

 We stayed in Portsmouth, which is on the northwest side of the island.
 It’s near the Indian River and is the common stop for cruise ships visiting Dominica (which is not often).
 I’d recommend staying at The Champs, one of the nicer places in Portsmouth.

 We struggled to get internet going in Dominica.
 We bought a week of HotHotHotSpot but it was not working at all.
 I went to the Purple Turtle bar in Portsmouth to try to sort it out.
 The Purple Turtle has amazing wifi – I was able to make several calls to family and catch up on all the internets!
 We ended up paying for the Winet wifi (2.5 Mb/s) but if we really need fast internet we would go to Purple Turtle again (12 Mb/s).